Los Angeles Chinese massacre of 1871: Wing Chung Company v. the City Los Angeles

+People v.
+Sam Yuen

+Jesus Bilderrain swore out a complaint before Justice Trafford, accusing Sam Yuen of aiding and abetting the unidentified killer of Robert Thompson.
+However, Yuen remained incognito until March 1872.
+By that time, Bilderrain had misplaced the original warrant, so Trafford issued a second warrant.
+The Daily News insinuated that police were reluctant to arrest Yuen, on account of bribes from the Wing Chung company; as officers Harris and Gard were gifted Chinese embroidery the company.

+Yuen was eventually arrested on March 30 by constable Frank Hartley, who was the latest addition to the police force.
+Sam had revolver hidden inside his coat sleeve when arrested.
+That same day, Yuen sought release on a writ of habeas corpus.
+A hearing began that afternoon.
+Adolfo Celis testified that he had seen Yuen carrying a revolver and running behind another Chinese man as both entered the Coronel Block at the time of the initial affray.
+Celis also saw Yuen exit the Coronel building and fire at Bilderain, after the wounded officer escaped the building.
+The defense attempted to call Chinese witnesses to dispute Adolfo's testimony, but the District Attorney objected.
+Several other witnesses were called, including Officer Esteban Sanchez who testified that Sam Yuen shot at him from inside the Wing Chung store.
+The habeas corpus hearing continued five days, at which point Judge Widney concluded Yuen should be held to answer before the next grand jury on a charge of manslaughter.

+Sam Yuen's trial was held in November 1872 and ended with his acquittal.
+The jury rendered a verdict without any deliberation.
+The prosecution failed to link Thompson's shooting to Yuen.
+And his presence in the store was insufficient to prove he was an accessory before the fact.

 Freeing of the rioters

 Following the verdicts in the case of People v.
 Mendel et al, Refugio Botello was released on bail of $5,000.
 Botello would remain free, pending the outcome of his appeal to the California Supreme Court.
 On May 21, 1873, the California Supreme Court overturned the convictions in People v.
 Mendel and People v.
 Crenshaw.
 The decision said that "the indictment on which Lewis Mendel, A. R. Johnson, Charles Austin, P. M. McDonald, Jesus Martinez, and Estevan A. Alvarado, were tried and convicted was fatally defective in that it failed to allege that Chee Long Tong was murdered."
 This flaw in the indictment had been debated during a pre-trial demurrer, where Judge Robert Widney concluded "... the words used, construed in the usual acceptance in common language, sufficiently state that Gene Tong is dead.
 In addition to the above, and under the same rule, the word murder, in its legal definition, shows the death of Gene Tong."
 The Los Angeles Daily News wrote, "The convicted parties escape full punishment for their crimes by a quibble, justice is complacent, and the eagle roosts high.
 Thus it goes."